-Now that I’m working towards my 3rd year in blogging (May 2021 marks my 2nd Blog Anniversary), I wish that I have known these things before I started blogging.
-If only I knew these, I could have to speed up the growth of this blog.
+Now that I’m working towards my 3rd year in blogging (May 2021 marks my 2nd Blog Anniversary), I wish that I had known these things before I started blogging.
+If only I knew these, I could have sped up the growth of this blog.

 Anyway, there’s no use in crying over spilled milk and I’d like to share these with you so you can have a better start than I had.

 Before a house is created, a plan is made by the architect and other relevant people, right?
 Imagine building your blog similar to building a house.
 There should be a plan, a schedule, and constant checking if you’re meeting the targets.